Mailman list configuration settings

 We haven't seen incontrovertible evidence that they've harvested

-addresses by getting the list members after subscribing, but it's not
+addresses by getting the list members after subscribing, but it's almost

 General Options -